We Are the World: Recording

 Each performer took their position at around 10:30 p.m. and began to sing.
 Several hours passed before Wonder announced that he would like to substitute a line in Swahili for the "sha-lum sha-lin-gay" sound, causing Waylon Jennings to leave.
 A heated debate ensued, in which several artists also rejected the suggestion.
 The "sha-lum sha-lin-gay" sound ran into opposition as well and was removed.
-Jennings returned and participated in the recording.
+Jennings returned and participated.
 The participants eventually decided to sing something meaningful in English.
 They chose to sing the new line "one world, our children", which most of the participants enjoyed.

 In the early hours of the morning, two Ethiopian women, guests of Wonder, were brought in.
 They thanked the singers on behalf of their country, bringing several artists to tears.
 Wonder attempted to lighten the mood, by joking that the recording session gave him a chance to "see" Charles, saying, "We just sort of bumped into each other!"
 Under the circumstances, the solo parts presented a variety of challenges, but were all successfully recorded that night.
 The final version was completed at 8 a.m.